Anirudh11011/Relational-Database-Driven-Library-Management-System/README.md

-# Library Management CLI Tool
+# Relational Database–Driven Library Management System

 This project is a command-line interface (CLI) tool for managing a library system.
 It includes functionality for handling book transactions, generating reports, sending renewal reminders, and interacting with the library's database.